 There is myself, my mum (who has health issues, so has a specific diet) and my daughters aged 10 and 14 (both also have dietary requirements) and we have three cats.

 I sat down and worked out what I already knew we were going through each week.
 Then worked out what we NEEDED to be going through.
 There was quite a substantial difference.
 But I spent the time working out down to the last toilet roll what I reckoned we would use over 3 – 4 months.
 Had a momentary heart attack over the list and just went and did it.
 The docket from the shop is usually about as long as my arm.

-See Robyn’s tips below the photos!
+See Robyn’s food and grocery tips below the photos!

 Click here to see more photos of what Robyn does!

 - I plan meals (even breakfasts and lunches) as deeply as I can.
 And I use recipes or some such, so I really do KNOW what I’ll need.